Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Related work

 \section{Related work}

 Earlier work on automatic array program optimization focused on affine transformations of loop nests (e.g., PLUTO~\cite{Bondhugula:2008:PAP}, Polly~\cite{Grosser:2012:PPP}, and PPCG~\cite{Verdoolaege:2013:PPC}).
-These works proposed that loop nests can be treated as polyhedra, and affine loop transformations can be treated as transformations on the polyhedra.
+These works proposed that loop nests could be treated as polyhedra, and affine loop transformations could be treated as transformations on the polyhedra.
 This abstraction allows them to concisely express and explore many different loop optimizations, often in the form of solving an integer linear programming problem to minimize a simple cost function related to parallelism and locality.
+Recent work on autoscheduling \cite{tiramisu-auto} the polyhedral compiler, Tiramisu, uses an algorithm similar to ours and Adams et al. but it attempts to learn program features from loop nest representations, so its focus is different and it is CPU only.

-Halide~\cite{halide2012,halide2013} takes a slightly different approach by defining a set of domain specific rewrites to a loop nest.
+Halide~\cite{halide2012,halide2013} takes a different approach by defining a set of domain specific rewrites to a loop nest.
 This allows Halide to handle a generalized form of loop fusion (called \lstinline{compute_at} and \lstinline{store_at} in Halide), which is essential, but was difficult to express in prior polyhedral optimizers.
 Early automatic schedulers in Halide used genetic algorithms over randomly generated schedules~\cite{halide2013, Ansel:2014:OEF}.
-PolyMage~\cite{Mullapudi:2015:PAO} combines ideas from the polyhedral literature and Halide, and develops an automatic scheduling technique using a heuristic cost model and a greedy stage grouping algorithm, and then compiling and benchmarking over different tile sizes.
+PolyMage~\cite{Mullapudi:2015:PAO} combines ideas from the polyhedral literature and Halide, and develops an automatic scheduling technique using a heuristic cost model and a greedy stage grouping algorithm.
+It then compiles and benchmarks over different tile sizes.
 This was later extended with a richer cost model and better search algorithms~\cite{Jangda:2018:EFT}.
-A parallel line of work uses a similar heuristic cost model and greedy stage grouping to handle a broader range of algorithms and schedules in Halide~\cite{Mullapudi2016, Sioutas:2019:SSH}, and was recently extended to target GPUs~\cite{Sioutas2020}.
-Li et al. also developed a Halide GPU autoscheduler specialized to gradient code~\cite{Li2018}, which only considers trivial loop fusion.
+A parallel line of work uses a similar heuristic cost model and greedy stage grouping to handle a broader range of algorithms and schedules in Halide~\cite{Mullapudi2016, Sioutas:2019:SSH}.
+Sioutas et al. \cite{Sioutas2020} uses the same search algorithm but extends it to support the GPU with an expanded search space and a hand designed GPU cost model.
+It runs quickly without any benchmarking, but its search space is smaller compared to ours among other reasons because it only supports a single level of tiling, and as we discuss in Section \ref{sec:analysis}, this excludes a number of high performance schedules.
+Li et al. also developed a Halide GPU autoscheduler specialized to gradient code~\cite{Li2018}, but it only considers trivial loop fusion.